crs4/deep_framework/README.md

 The DEEP-Framework is a Python-based distributed and scalable framework for analyzing a real-time video stream.
 At its core, the framework provides a modular Docker-based pipeline that allows to distribute and parallelize all tasks from video capturing, to object detection, to information extraction, to  results collection, to output streaming.

-The current version includes an implementation of a face detector and various algorithms that extract information from faces like:
+The current version includes an implementation of following pipelines:
+* A face detector and various algorithms that extract information from faces like:
   * Age estimation
   * Gender estimation
   * Face recognition
   * Glasses detection
   * Yaw estimation
   * Pitch estimation

+* A person detector and an algorithm that extract information about clothing.

+* A vehicle detector and an algorithm that performs a flux analysis of the scene.

+It's possible tu run multiple pipeline at the same time.

 A demo web app is also included.